jrroosevelt/VS2PCG/VS2PCG_bans_errata.md

 In the [June 2020 Rules update](https://www.upperdeckblog.com/2020/06/vs-system-2pcg-rules-changes-and-clarifications-june-2020/), a small change to Mimic was made to clarify that he would not gain "setup" benefits from main characters such as Devil Dino, Scarlet Spider or a Sinister Six MC if they were chosen in his Absorption History.
 Effects that resolve at the start of the game such as Arnim Zola's ESP Box are unaffected.

+* *Mimic's Absorption History has received a limited list of characters from which it can copy.*

+In an [official October 2020 blog post](https://www.upperdeckblog.com/2020/10/vs-system-2pcg-rules-update-mimic-main-character/), Mimic was nerfed so that he would only be able to use Absorption History with a Main Character with one of the following [Card Titles](https://www.reddit.com/r/VS2PCG/wiki/glossary#wiki_card_title): Angel, Beast, Cyclops, Iceman, Jean Grey, Professor X.

 ## Misprints

 ### **Private Hudson**